UoB-COMSM0166/2025-group-26/README.md

 |Yu Ting Wu|One of the visual designers, primarily responsible for drawing the main character, cover art, and environment design.|1
 |Cheng Hsuan Lee|Another visual designer, focused on designing enemy characters, UI elements, and background scenes.|1
 <br>

-## Additional Marks

-You can delete this section in your own repo, it's just here for information. in addition to the marks above, we will be marking you on the following two points:

-- **Quality** of report writing, presentation, use of figures and visual material (5%)
-  - Please write in a clear concise manner suitable for an interested layperson.
-Write as if this repo was publicly available.

 - **Documentation** of code (5%)